pedramm7/pedramm7/README.md

 I am passionate about exploring the world of cybersecurity and continuously enhancing my skills in Linux systems, Python scripting, and networking.
 With a solid foundation in IT Engineering and hands-on technical support experience, I aim to bridge the gap between technology and security.

-🌱 **Currently learning:** Advanced cybersecurity principles, ethical hacking, and cryptography 💡 **Interests:** Network security, threat detection, and cryptography
+🌱 **Currently learning:** Advanced cybersecurity principles, ethical hacking, and cryptography 💡 **Interests:** Peneteration Testing, threat detection, and cryptography
 📫 **How to reach me:** https://www.linkedin.com/in/pedramm7/
 🚀 **Looking for:** Student jobs in IT to apply my skills and gain practical industry experience